AVerMedia-Technologies-Inc/SenseEdge-kit-quick-start/README.md

 ```
 ![Setup Script](images/setup-script.png)

-> Figure: The setup script will prompt you to make some choices, such as whether to download the required AI models concurrently.
+> Figure: The setup script will prompt you to make some choices, such as whether to synchronize the system time or download the required AI models.
 Please follow the instructions to complete the setup.

 ### Model Download